 Creating a work environment where you constantly provide feedback can sound like quite a difficult task.
 However, it is easier than you think.
 Start small and it will soon become a culture to evaluate each others performance.
 It is now much more common for workplaces to have relaxing areas… from table football to massage chairs, the ‘Google Office’ era is upon us!
 Providing your staff with perks like this can help them to relax an ultimately provide a better standard of work.

 Sharing Authority Frees You Up

-When you run your own business, it is often difficult to let other make decisions.
+When you run your own business, it is often difficult to let others make decisions.
 After all, your business is your baby!
 However, your team will appreciate being giving some authority.
-Your staff are not stupid (we hope) and it is glaringly obvious when you are in a team with no authority.
+Your staff are not stupid (we hope!) and it is glaringly obvious when you are in a team with no authority.
 Working towards decisions that are then overruled by other managers isn’t great.
-Delegation is vital and not just to reduce your workload, people feel much more responsible for their work when its their name up there next to it.
+Delegation is vital and not just to reduce your workload, people feel much more responsible for their work when it’s their name up there next to it.

 Letting go of the reins slightly means you can not only give your team the freedom to do what they do best, but you can too!
 Going back to our first point, you can spend time evaluating teams performances and targets.
 By doing this, you will learn to understand your team’s strengths.
 In turn, driving your business forward further using the resource you have… makes sense, doesn’t it!

 So, there we have a few top tips on maximising workplace productivity.
 The key thing to remember is that your team is made up of people.
 People are more powerful than any software when they are used in the right capacity.
 Use technology for automating/streamlining repetitive tasks, and use your people for things technology can’t do.
 But most importantly, keep your people happy!
 A happy workforce is a productive workplace.

 Kate is a self proclaimed Data Nerd!
 A specialist in Business Intelligence, she loves creating reports and dashboards the help solve problems.
 Outside of work, Kate can usually be found on the football pitch.